Elevated by charming performances and with a delightful sense of humor, Patrik, Age 1.5 is an adorable film about love and acceptance

 But while I love its humorous moments — and there are plenty of them, like when Sven lights a cigarette and almost sets his nose on fire (my favorite) — the film is even better when commenting on the stupidity of homophobia.
 This is not only illustrated by the ignorant way Patrik speaks about gays (basically as a synonym for pedophiles) but also the fact that even Gören and Sven’s neighbors’ kids call them “fags” over and over again without having any idea what the word means — a clear indication of how children are simply taught by their intolerant parents to hate certain people just because they are different.

 And Patrik, Age 1.5 makes it quite evident that Gören and Sven love each other probably more than most of the straight people in that neighborhood (some of whom even have affairs and only try to keep up appearances).
 No matter how different these two men are from each other (and they are!), there is a lot of care and affection between them, which the film emphasizes when using a warm red light in their home in contrast to the cold blue that comes from the outside.
-But the most wonderful about these characters is to notice how they are complex people with their own well-defined personalities and aspirations.
+But the most wonderful thing about these characters is to notice how complex they are with their own well-defined personalities and aspirations.

 Sven, for instance, is a loving but alcoholic and short-tempered man who loves country music and doesn’t feel so sure about embracing married life again.
 Gören, on the other hand, is a sensitive guy who moves us with his sweet generosity and hope, like when he destroys his little garden in an outburst of frustration only to quickly put it back together.
 Skarsgård is so charming, in fact, that it is easy to see how Gören gains Patrik’s sympathy, while Ljungman makes us understand why Patrik uses his insolence as a way to protect himself from more pain and disappointment, like what he has experienced his entire life.